SydneySForbes/SydneySForbes/README.md

 Hi there! 👋 I'm Sydney
 Welcome to my GitHub!
 I'm currently a Computer Science major at Kennesaw State University.
-I'm apart of the 5-year accelerated program working toward my Bachelor's and Master's degree with an expected graduation in May 2026.
+I'm apart of the 5-year accelerated program working toward my Bachelor's and Master's degree.
 I'm passionate about software engineering and problem-solving, and I love working on projects that challenge me to learn and grow as a developer.

 🌟 About Me: